ItsVinnyX/VenomSurge-Staff/Punishment Guidelines.md

 - Swearing: If a player is swearing in chat please give them a warning

--To warn a player, do /warn (player) (reason)
+- To warn a player, do /warn (player) (reason)

--If a player is swearing after their warn, temporarily mute them for no more than 6 hours.
+- If a player is swearing after their warn, temporarily mute them for no more than 6 hours.

--/gtempmute (player) (time) (time form)
+- /gtempmute (player) (time) (time form)

--(You do not have to include a reason in the command itself, but you must privately message them the reason they were muted.
+- (You do not have to include a reason in the command itself, but you must privately message them the reason they were muted.

--If player JoeBob119 is swearing after his warn, you would type:
+- If player JoeBob119 is swearing after his warn, you would type:

--/gtempban JoeBob119 3 h
+- /gtempban JoeBob119 3 h

--If they persist to swear, ban them for one day.
+- If they persist to swear, ban them for one day.

--/gtempban (player) (time) (time form) (reason) -/gtempban JoeBob119 1 d Consistant Swearing.
+- /gtempban (player) (time) (time form) (reason)
+- /gtempban JoeBob119 1 d Consistant Swearing.

--You must only include an appeal link for very long bans (3 days and up)
+- You must only include an appeal link for very long bans (3 days and up)

--Wtf is exempt as this is not a offensive to you or anyone else.
+- Wtf is exempt as this is not a offensive to you or anyone else.

 --------------------------------------------------------------------------------------------------------------------------------------

 - Bypassing: Basically the same punishments for Swearing apply if they are bypassing the filter.
-Example: If cake was a filtered word -and you typed "c4ke" you would be warned/banned.
+Example: If cake was a filtered word and you typed "c4ke" you would be warned/banned.

 --------------------------------------------------------------------------------------------------------------------------------------